Experimental demonstration of quantum advantage for NP verification with limited information

-Here, we overcome this limitation by proposing a practical quantum verification test that maintains the properties of the original one.
-This allows us to provide the first experimental demonstration of an efficient quantum verification scheme for NP-complete problems, and hence a strong provable quantum advantage for this task based only on the assumption that finding a solution to NP-complete problems takes exponential time on a classical computer.
-More precisely, we experimentally demonstrate how a quantum Arthur who receives a quantum proof of size $\widetilde{O}(N^{3/4})$ (where $\widetilde{O}$ denotes the order up to logarithmic terms) can verify 2-out-of-4 SAT instances in time linear in $N$, while a well-known assumption is that any known classical algorithm takes time exponential in $(N-\widetilde{O}(N^{3/4}))$.
+Here, we overcome this limitation by proposing a quantum verification test that maintains the properties of the original one and at the same time uses new conceptual tools that make it practical.
+This allows us to provide the first experimental demonstration of an efficient quantum verification scheme for NP-complete problems, and hence a strong provable quantum advantage for this task based on the assumption that finding a solution to NP-complete problems takes exponential time on a classical computer.
+More precisely, we experimentally demonstrate how a quantum Arthur who receives an unentangled quantum proof of size $\widetilde{O}(N^{3/4})$ (where $\widetilde{O}$ denotes the order up to logarithmic terms) can verify 2-out-of-4 SAT instances in time linear in $N$, while a well-known assumption is that any known classical algorithm takes time exponential in $(N-\widetilde{O}(N^{3/4}))$.
 The core idea of our protocol that enables us to perform the verification with coherent states and a simple linear optics scheme is based on the Sampling Matching problem defined and implemented in Ref.~\cite{kumar2019experimental}.
 This is particularly appealing from a practical point of view because of the relative ease of preparation and manipulation of coherent states, which combined with linear optics transformations have made them attractive candidates for proving quantum advantage in communication complexity and security~\cite{arrazola2014quantum,arrazola2014quantum2,xu2015experimental,guan2016observation,amiri2017quantum,kumar2017efficient,kumar2019practically}.
+The use of the Sampling Matching is also one of the main conceptual differences of our current protocol with respect to the work of Ref.~\cite{arrazola2018quantum}, which provided a verification protocol with single photons and which cannot readily be made to work simply by mapping the single photons into coherent states.

 In order to explain the importance of our result let us first go back to the classical case and describe a possible scheme for verification.
 Since we know that in case the formula is not satisfiable then for any assignment at least a constant $\delta$ fraction of the clauses are not satisfied, then for verification it suffices for Arthur to pick a random clause, obtain the values of the four variables and check whether the clause is satisfied or not.
 By repeating this for a small constant number of clauses, Arthur can verify with high probability whether the instance is satisfiable or not, and moreover, the information Arthur receives about the solution is very small (just the value of the variables in a few clauses).
 We can also see this protocol in a slightly modified version, which will be closer to our quantum verification protocol based on Sampling Matching.
 Instead of having Arthur pick uniformly at random a small number of clauses out of all possible clauses to verify, we can assume that Arthur picks each clause with some probability so in the end the expected number of clauses he picks is the same number as in the initial protocol.